Simply contact ourselves on 07805 291250 or email us at email@example.com

 Please don’t forget to arrange to have your post redirected!

-We always email our tenants around November to offer them first refusal on their current property.
-If you decide you do want to stay we would arrange for a new Tenancy Agreement to be drawn up and signed before the Christmas holidays.
+We always email our tenants around mid October to offer them first refusal on their current property.
+If you decide you do want to stay we would arrange for a new Tenancy Agreement to be drawn up and signed as soon as possible.
 You would not have to pay another deposit if you were staying in the same property but a new Deposit Protection Certificate would be provided for the new fixed term.
 It could be that you wanted to stay with Lingard Bell Limited but wanted to move to a smaller property.
-In this case, we would arrange any viewings required as soon as possible so that you could secure the property before the letting season starts properly around the Unipol house hunting weekend towards the later part of January.
+In this case, we would arrange any viewings required as soon as possible so that you could secure the property before the letting season starts properly around the Unipol house hunting weekend towards the later part of November.

 Yes, a record of the latest electrical inspection will be emailed to everyone along with the signed Tenancy Agreement once the Tenancy Agreement is complete.
 A hard copy of the inspection report can also be found in the perspex holder in the hallway/lobby at each property.
-Safety inspections are carried out every 5 years as required by the Unipol Code.
+Safety inspections are required to be carried out every 5 years.

-Yes – new government legislation meant that as of October 2008 every rental property must have an EPC.
+Yes – new government legislation meant that as of October 2008 every rented property must have an EPC.
 Everyone will be emailed a copy of the EPC along with the signed Tenancy Agreement once the Tenancy Agreement is complete.
-Full versions of the EPC’s are also available to view on our website – just follow the link under your property.
 There is a hard copy of the EPC in the perspex holder in the hallway/lobby as well.